Expert insights, academic papers, and videos to fuel your chip-to-cloud security compliance.

 Learn MoreWe seek exceptional individuals who are passionate about tackling the toughest challenges facing hardware manufacturers today and ready to take on whatever comes next.

 That’s a critical question.
-PQC algorithms such as ML-KEM (Kyber) and ML-DSA (Dilithium), now standardized by NIST in FIPS 203 and FIPS 204, are designed to resist mathematical attacks by quantum computers.
-But their implementations are highly vulnerable to physical attacks, particularly side-channel and fault-injection attacks.
-In fact, several masking-based PQC implementations have been broken in academia, some with only a single trace.
-These are not hypothetical risks; they’re practical, exploitable vulnerabilities.
+PQC algorithms like ML-KEM (Kyber) and ML-DSA (Dilithium), now standardized by NIST in FIPS 203 and FIPS 204, are indeed resistant to quantum mathematical attacks.
+However, their implementations, (the way they are realized in hardware or software), remain highly vulnerable to physical attacks, especially side-channel and fault-injection attacks.

 What makes FortifyIQ’s approach different from masking-based protections?